-John Legend & Misty Copeland's Shopping Cart Dance Brings Awareness To An Important Cause — EXCLUSIVE
+John Legend & Misty Copeland Launched A Dance Challenge To Support An Awesome Cause — EXCLUSIVE

 Can you do the floss?
 How about the Shiggy?
 If you spend any time on social media these days, you've probably noticed that new dance challenges are constantly popping up on your feed.
 And while most of these trends have gone viral for the pure sake of having fun and learning some new moves, John Legend and Misty Copeland launched a shopping cart dance challenge to bring awareness to a campaign that's not only important to learn about, but is genuinely changing people's lives for the better.